lawalker4/booksearch/README.md

 ---
 ## About

-Giving users a fast and easy way to track their money is important, but allowing them to access that information at any time is even more important.
-Having offline functionality is paramount to the success of an application that handles users’ financial information.
+Giving users a fast and easy way to search and save their favorite books using the Google Book Search Engine.

 ---